 The true story behind Victoria Beckham’s second album(s) after she was signed (or sub-licensed) to Telstar Records remains something of a mystery.
-What we know for sure is that two exist: Come Together was an urban-pop album, while Open Your Eyes leaned more heavily on dance-pop.
+What’s known for sure is that two exist: Come Together was an urban-pop album, while Open Your Eyes leaned more heavily on dance-pop.
 The commonly accepted narrative at the time suggested Victoria Beckham recorded Open Your Eyes at the label’s behest but disliked the result, and instead recruited hip-hop producer Damon Dash to record Come Together.
 Conveniently, these events tied into the press portrayal of Victoria Beckham as being a “difficult” artist.

 However, a more recent reading presents the situation slightly differently in that it was Come Together which arrived first, recorded not as an act of rebellion but simply as a product of the musical direction Victoria Beckham wished to pursue.
 Telstar – sensing that an urban-pop album would be a hard sell – pushed for Open Your Eyes to be recorded as a contingency.
-Either way, there was certainly a sense of discord behind-the-scenes.
+Either way, there was certainly a sense of discord.
 All of which culminated in This Groove / Let Your Head Go, or – in other words – one of the most high-profile pop music compromises ever seen.
 A double-A side that lifted one track from each project and quite brazenly threw both at the wall in an attempt to see which one would stick.

 It’ll come as no surprise to learn that Let Your Head Go was a product of the dance-pop sessions.
 And one of the reasons why the latter perspective on what was occurring behind-the-scenes makes a bit more sense is that the song is the absolute epitome of a record label SOS circa-2003 to hastily source a dance-pop track.
 Let Your Head Go is a total pop rush, which zips along at such a pace that it’s all over before your brain has even started to process what is happening.
 Although This Groove was the track pitched as a change of direction; it’s this which is quite unlike anything Victoria Beckham had recorded as a solo artist before.
-Here we have a degree of freneticism that is more comparable to the Spice Girls’ most frantic efforts than anything on Victoria Beckham.
+Here there’s a degree of freneticism that is more comparable to the Spice Girls’ most frantic efforts than anything on Victoria Beckham.

 Let Your Head Go becomes almost hypnotic in its delivery.
 Dismiss any thoughts of this being a piece of forgettable pop fluff, for it’ll reverberate around your head far longer than it has any right to.
-And although it’s easily one of Victoria Beckham’s least nuanced songs as a production, there are still elements of shade, like the slightly dark: “Cause tonight the beat’s gonna get ya” during the chorus.
+And although it’s easily one of Victoria Beckham’s least nuanced songs as a production, there are still elements of shade, like the slightly dark: “’Cos tonight the beat’s gonna get ya” during the chorus.
 However – perhaps because of the role that Let Your Head Go is fulfilling within the single package – the song never veers far from the beaten track of the frothy pop-dance genre.

 Easily the best part of the package here – and what ties everything together – is the music video.
 And that’s no reflection on the song, but the video treatment is excellent.
 It’s essentially Victoria Beckham parodying almost every aspect of her life with an exaggerated comedy that is reminiscent of Absolutely Fabulous.
 From being haunted by the little black dress that defined her early Posh Spice persona, to sending up her relationship with the paparazzi by taking increasingly desperate steps to get their attention after fearing they’ve lost interest in her.
 Victoria Beckham had a natural penchant for comedy – as evidenced by her turn in Spiceworld: The Movie – but it often flew under the radar.
 Here, she shows not just a huge degree of self-awareness but also a remarkable willingness to cut close to the bone; the inclusion of her sprawled across a throne while sporting a crown drawing immediate parallels with her wedding.
-Yet Victoria Beckham feels in control at all times; she’s in on the joke, and nowhere is that more evident that the closing shot of her flicking two fingers up to the camera.
+Yet Victoria Beckham feels in control at all times; she’s in on the joke, and nowhere is that more evident than the closing shot of her flicking two fingers up to the camera.
 And there is a sense that she had the last laugh with this video, not least because it’s implied that she’s desperate to be awarded an OBE, and although it would take another 14 years, that nightmare need haunt Victoria Beckham no more.

 This Groove / Let Your Head Go debuted at #3 in the UK; in the context of Victoria Beckham’s solo career, it was an improvement on the #6 peak of the two previous singles.
 But anything less than #1 was going to be seen as a failure, such was the cemented position of her critics.
 Admittedly, the TOTP promotional blitz didn’t do the campaign any favours; the relaunch was widely panned and the success of the single (four weeks in the top 20) probably didn’t warrant the amount of exposure given to it.
 Whether she would ever have been able to overcome the growing chasm with Telstar Records label over the direction of the album is anybody’s guess, but in the end, it was a battle no-one needed to fight when the label folded in 2004.